MSMazaya/llvm-project-vorticity/llvm/Vorticity.md

 defm MUL : Arith<0b0001, "mul", mul, 1, []>;
 ```

-The multiply instruction was added using the existing double-operand class (I16rr) with an available opcode encoding of `0b0001`.
+The multiply instruction was added using the existing double-operand class (I16rr) with an opcode encoding of `0b0001`.
 It reuses the same multiclass infrastructure used for other arithmetic operations.
 A tied operand constraint was added so the destination register is both read and written, matching MSP430's read–modify–write semantics.

 After this addition, any `mul i16` in LLVM IR now lowers to a single machine instruction `mul rs, rd` instead of a function call.